 MSA-OA (O:C=0.66, H:C=1.9) was then examined by colouring the VK scatter plot (Figure S7) with the MSA-OA/SO4 ratio, a proxy for biological marine sources contributions from DMS (Chen et al., 2021).
 We note values ranging from 0.001 (ubiquitous anthropogenic influences) to 0.354 (significant contribution from biological marine sources) with an average value of 0.102 in line with pristine conditions (Huang et al., 2018).
 Figure S7 revealed that high MSA-to-sulphate ratio were consistent with molecules such as C2-C12 saturated diacids and C10 and C5 keto-acids (levulinic and pinonic acid respectively) and inconsistent with C8-C30 saturated alcohols, C8-C32 saturated acids, C4-C12 carbohydrates (trehalose, erythritol, arabitol, mannitol, sucrose, galactose, glucose, fructose etc…) similarly to results reported for summertime Arctic aerosols (Wilis et al., 2017).
 However, as opposed to Artic aerosols, H:C ratios being higher, we report no association with C4 unsaturated diacids (e.g maleic and fumaric acid).

 The PMOA (O:C=0.66, H:C=1.16) factor position on the Van Krevelen diagram indicate an abundance of aliphatic hydrocarbons, alcohols, fatty acids and esters.
-PMOA lies in the lower right corner of the VK plot (less oxidised more saturated) and hints at the presence of Humic-like molecules, characterized by polar carbonyl (keto and carboxyl) functional groups alongside hydrophobic aliphatic chains hich are hypothesized to be enriched in PMOA (Radoman et al. 2022).
+PMOA lies in the lower right corner of the VK plot (less oxidised more saturated) and hints at the presence of Humic-like molecules, characterized by polar carbonyl (keto and carboxyl) functional groups alongside hydrophobic aliphatic chains which are hypothesized to be enriched in PMOA (Radoman et al. 2022).

 Finally, Peat-OA (O:C=0.43, H:C=1.34) position was consistent with lignin-like compounds (H/C = 0.6–1.5, O/C = 0.1–0.6) which have been largely associated with terrestrial origin OA (Jang et al. 2022).